 Within the CAST (Connected Autonomous Safe Transportation) Program, one of the projects is an exploration to determine how an autonomous vehicle should respond to emergency vehicles on the road.
 There are three threads of investigation:

-During the summer 2017, TTI/TAMU faculty (Sivakumar Rathinam (TAMU)*, Swaminathan Gopalswamy (TTI/TAMU), Geethik Narayana Kamineni, Zhiyong Yang, Sheelabhadra Dey) led students assigned to this project to complete the following tasks:
+During summer 2017, TTI/TAMU faculty (Sivakumar Rathinam (TAMU)*, Swaminathan Gopalswamy (TTI/TAMU), Geethik Narayana Kamineni, Zhiyong Yang, Sheelabhadra Dey) led students assigned to this project to complete the following tasks:

-The end-goal of the summer work was to lead to a formal proposal for sustained research into this important safety consideration for autonomous vehicles, namely, how should the autonomous vehicles respond to emergency vehicles on the road.
+The end-goal of the summer work was to lead to a formal proposal for sustained research into this important safety consideration for autonomous vehicles, namely, how should autonomous vehicles respond to emergency vehicles on the road.
 This project was ultimately funded by Safe-D (Safe-D Project 03-051: Response of Autonomous Vehicles to Emergency Response Vehicles).
 The project also resulted in a conference paper: Nayak, A. S. Dey, S. Rathinam, S. Gopalswamy,3rd Annual Texas A&M Transportation Technology Conference, May 2018 (Published).